 Long Lead Time Analysis

-The impact of unavailability of long lead time equipment will be studied as part of the 2021 RTP per R2.1.5 of NERC Reliability Standard TPL-001-4.
+The impact of unavailable long lead time equipment will be studied as part of the 2022 RTP per R2.1.5 of NERC Reliability Standard TPL-001-5.1.
 Long-lead time equipment analysis is performed to study the impact of an outage of a transmission elements, identified by the TO per its review of its spare equipment strategy.
 For the purposes of this study the long lead time criteria is defined as one year.
 A market notice requesting a list of long lead time equipment will be sent out prior to the study.
-The study results are communicated with respective TOs.
-Each responsible TO is encouraged to review and update its spare equipment strategy to prepare for an outage of such an equipment.
+The study results are posted on the MIS Certified Area for TSPs.
+Each responsible TO is encouraged to review and update its spare equipment strategy to prepare for an outage of such equipment.
 The RTP is not expected to develop CAPs for issues identified in long lead time analysis.

-LTSA Alignment

-Large projects (e.g., 345 kV) will be further evaluated using most recent Long-Term System Assessment (LTSA) cases to ensure project robustness and long-term effectiveness.
-Project concepts identified in the LTSA will be reviewed as an aid to identifying project recommendations that will provide long-term benefits either as part of a long-term plan for the development of the system or as an alternative to recommending a series of smaller incremental projects over time.
-Areas identified in the LTSA as requiring a significant number of system upgrades will be evaluated on a long-term basis if upgrade needs are identified in the area during the 2021 RTP analysis.

 Economic Analysis

-The transmission network from the final summer peak 2020 RTP reliability cases for 2023 and 2026 will be uploaded into UPLAN as the starting economic cases.
+The transmission network from the final summer peak 2021 RTP reliability cases for 2024 and 2027 will be uploaded into UPLAN as the starting economic cases.
 The start cases will be updated to reflect new projects that have recently received approval through the RPG review process.
 The UPLAN database will also be updated using input assumptions included in the economic input assumptions addendum.
-The economic analysis may include weather scenarios performed on five weather years in which wind, solar, and load profiles are based on the 2013, 2007, 2008, 2011, and 2015 weather years.
-Transmission outage sensitivity analysis may also be included in the 2021 RTP economic analysis.
+The economic analysis may include weather scenarios performed on five weather years in which wind, solar, and load profiles are based on the <to be determined> weather years.
+Transmission outage sensitivity analysis may also be included in the 2022 RTP economic analysis.

 Deliverables